ch9nuk9/wbfm/README.md

 ### Checklist of most important parameters to change or validate

-You should check two things: the correct files were found, and the correct metadata (video length) was detected.
+You should check that the correct files were found, and that the z-metadata is correct.

 1. project_config.yaml
-   1. bigtiff_start_volume
+   1. red_fname
-   2. num_frames
+   2. green_fname
-   3. num_slices (after flyback removal)
-      1. This must be the same as 'raw_number_of_planes' minus 'starting_plane' below
-      2. Note: This will be removed in a future release
+   3. behavior_fname (optional)
-2. preprocessing_config.yaml
+2. dat/preprocessing_config.yaml
    1. raw_number_of_planes (before any removal)
    2. starting_plane (set 1 to remove a single plane)
 3. segment_config.yaml